Comprehensive Post-COVID Care Now Available! Click here to learn more.

 2. If you need extra space to complete any item within this application, use the space provided in Part 11.
 Additional Information or attach a separate sheet of paper.
 Type or print the applicant’s name and Alien Registration Number at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet.

 3. Answer all the questions completely and accurately.
 If a question does not apply to you, type or print “N/A” unless otherwise directed.
-If your answer to a question which requires a numeric response is zero or none, type or print “None” unless otherwise directed.
+If your answer to a question that requires a numeric response is zero or none, type or print “None” unless otherwise directed.

 What is Included in The Physical Exam For Immigration?